 OCCUPATIONAL HEALTH & SAFETY PROGRAM REQUIREMENTS

-This position requires constant adjusting focus, grasping, handling, hearing, keying, seeing, sitting, talking, touching/feeling, analyzing, calculating, communicating, reading, reasoning, writing and working inside.
+This position will be constantly adjusting focus, grasping, handling, hearing, keying, seeing, sitting, talking, touching/feeling, analyzing, calculating, communicating, reading, reasoning, writing and working inside.